 Some points I noted immediately

 Below, each country is linked to a specific page.
 On that page is a list of issues made by that country in 2000, with stamps I have shown in green.
 Then follows a scan of those items as they sit in my collection.
-The scan quality isn't that great at the moment, but I will improve that over time - so far I'm up to about Burundi in getting decent scans loaded.
+The scan quality of most of these isn't that great at the moment, but I will improve that over time - so far I'm up to about Colombia in getting decent scans loaded.

 * indicates that no stamps are listed for that country in the most recent "Stamps of the World" that I have seen, or that SG haven't reached 2000 in that country's listing yet.